huaweicloud/terraform-provider-huaweicloud/docs/resources/rfs_stack.md

 Note that the imported state may not be identical to your resource definition, due to some attributes missing from the API response.
-The missing attributes include: `agency`, `template_body`, `vars_body`, `template_uri`, `vars_uri`, `enable_auto_rollback` and `enable_deletion_protection`.
+The missing attributes include: `agency`, `template_body`, `vars_body`, `template_uri`, `vars_uri`, `enable_auto_rollback`, `enable_deletion_protection` and `retain_all_resources`.
 It is generally recommended running `terraform plan` after importing a stack.
 You can keep the resource the same with its definition bo choosing any of them to update.
 Also you can ignore changes as below.

 ```hcl